githubEdit

 Enable a model context protocol server.

-Identifier: PowerShellUniversal.Plugins.MCP
+Identifier: PowerShellUniversal.Plugin.MCP

-The Model Context Protocol is a mechanism for communicating with AI agents, like GitHub CoPilot.
+The Model Context Protocol is a mechanism for communicating with AI agents, like GitHub Copilot.
 You can enable this MCP plugin to expose your scripts as an MCP AI agent tool.

 Tools will include the following information to AI agents: